stone-zeng/stone-zeng.site/_posts/2021-05-25-tensor-network-1.md

 ### Reshape

 We often need to reshape the tensors so that they are suitable for some specific routines.
-For instance, we want to find the "eigenstate" $\bm{v}$ of $M_{abcd}$, such that
+For instance, we want to find the "eigenstate" $\bm{v}$ of a four-leg tensor $\bm{M}$, such that

 $$ M_{abcd} v_{cd} = \lambda v_{ab} $$